fullerjamesr/uchicago-spa-docs/grid_recs.rst

 * `Quantifoil <https://www.quantifoil.com>`_
 * `Protochips (C-flat) <https://www.protochips.com/products/c-flat/>`_.

-There are non-trivial differences in how each produces the holey surface.
+There are non-trivial differences in how each company manufactures the holey surface.

 Quantifoil tend to be cheaper, but: